ethanwalsh16/ethanwalsh16/README.md

 - Studying software engineering at McMaster University.
 Currently seeking Summer 2024 internships!

-- In the past, I've worked for a variety of companies and institutions as an intern, ranging from education to energy ⚛️.
+- In the past, I've worked for a variety of companies and institutions as an intern, ranging from education to energy. ⚛️

 - My main interests when it comes to software are logistics (e.g. scheduling of trains), making music education and production more accessible, and the intersection of software with the nuclear industry.